everydeveloper/php-course/responses/04-arrays.md

 ```php
   $ArrayVariable['keyName'] = 'something';
 ```
-Build an array for a series of products and their prices under the variables we just created above.
+Build an array for a series of products and their prices under the variables we created in the previous step.
 ```php
   $products['Computer']=750;
   $products['Car']=15000;